webpack/webpack.js.org/src/content/api/module-variables.md

 * `mock`: equal "/"
 * `true`: [node.js __dirname](https://nodejs.org/api/globals.html#globals_dirname)

-If used inside a expression that is parsed by the Parser, the config option is treated as `true`.
+If used inside an expression that is parsed by the Parser, the config option is treated as `true`.

 ### `__filename` (NodeJS)